-If you’re one of the 67% of Marylanders who own their own homes, you know that the Old Line State is a great place to live.
-When it comes to homeowners insurance companies, you’re in luck, too: while the average premium nationwide is $1,192, Marylanders pay an average of only $1,022—almost $200 less.
+If you’re one of the 67% of Marylanders who own their own homes, you may find that the Old Line State is a great place to live.
+When it comes to homeowners insurance companies, you’re in luck, too: while the average annual premium nationwide is $1,477, Marylanders pay an average of only $1,113 for $250,000 in dwelling coverage annually.
+The cost of home insurance varies by location and will differ for each homeowner.

-This doesn’t mean you won’t want to shop around for the best Maryland homeowners insurance.
+However, many homeowners will still prefer to shop around for the best Maryland homeowners insurance.
 Maryland is prone to hurricanes and winter storms, which can result in damage ranging from flooded basements to compromised roofs.
-With increasingly unpredictable weather, Maryland homeowner insurance rates are going up, and it pays to compare the costs and the coverage available from the top homeowner insurance companies.
+With unpredictable weather, Maryland homeowner insurance rates can vary widely, and it pays to compare the costs and the coverage available from the top homeowner insurance companies.

 When shopping for the best Maryland homeowners insurance, there are several things to keep in mind, including: